-In 2020, Ruby Neri will be included in the group exhibition The Flames at the Musée d’Art moderne, Paris.
-In 2018 Ruby Neri was the subject of a two-person exhibition, Alicia McCarthy and Ruby Neri / MATRIX 270 at the UC Berkeley Art Museum and Pacific Film Archive.
-She has had solo exhibitions at the Los Angeles Museum of Art in 2016 and Los Angeles Contemporary Exhibitions in 2003.
-She has participated in group shows including The Domestic Plane: New Perspectives on Tabletop Art Objects, Objects Like Us, Aldrich Contemporary Art Museum, Ridgefield, Connecticut (2018); From Funk to Punk, Left Coast Ceramics, Everson Museum of Art, Syracuse, New York (2017); Fertile Ground: Art and Community in California, a collaboration with the San Francisco Museum of Modern Art, Oakland Museum of California, Oakland (2014); Energy That is All Around: Mission School, Grey Art Gallery, New York University, New York (2014); Busted, High Line Commission, High Line Art, New York (2013); and Made in L.A.
+In 2018, Ruby Neri was the subject of a two-person exhibition, Alicia McCarthy and Ruby Neri / MATRIX 270, at the Berkeley Art Museum and Pacific Film Archive (BAMPFA), California.
+Recent group shows include Funk You Too!, Museum of Arts and Design (2023), New York; The Flames: The Age of Ceramics, Musée d’Art Moderne de Paris (2021–2022); New Time: Art and Feminisms in the 21st Century, BAMPFA, California (2021); The Domestic Plane: New Perspectives on Tabletop Art Objects, Objects Like Us, Aldrich Contemporary Art Museum, Ridgefield, Connecticut (2018); From Funk to Punk, Left Coast Ceramics, Everson Museum of Art, Syracuse, New York (2017); Fertile Ground: Art and Community in California, Oakland Museum of California and San Francisco Museum of Modern Art (2014); Energy That is All Around: Mission School, Grey Art Gallery, New York University, New York (2014); Busted, High Line, New York (2013); and Made in L.A.
 2012, Hammer Museum, Los Angeles (2012).
-Her work is in the public collections of the Berkeley Art Museum and the Hammer Museum, Los Angeles.
+Her work is in the permanent collections of The Museum of Contemporary Art, Los Angeles; Brooklyn Museum, New York; de Young museum, San Francisco; and Hammer Museum, Los Angeles.
 Neri lives and works in Los Angeles.